-- 5.6 In all cases, the Council will notify the ratepayer of decisions made. - 5.7 Where an application is successful, then the following will be notified to them in writing:
+- 5.6 In all cases, the Council will notify the ratepayer of decisions made. - 5.7 Where an application is successful, the ratepayer will be notified.
+Where relief is not granted, then the following information is provided; - An explanation of the decision within the context of the Council's statutory duty; and - An explanation of the appeal rights (see below).